2D + 3D Capture Strategy

 Subsampling or downsampling in user code is only necessary if you want to have 1-to-1 pixel correspondence when you capture and copy 2D and 3D with different resolutions.

 The following tables list the different 2D+3D capture configurations.
-It shows how they are expected to perform relative to each other with respect to speed and quality.
+It shows how they are expected to perform relative to each other with respect to speed.

 Capture Cycle